YuxuannSun/yuxuannsun.github.io/_pages/about.md

 I'm currently a Master's student at Department of Landscape Architecture, Tsinghua University.

-Additionally, I'm interning with the cPlant Team at State Key Laboratory of Management and Control for Complex Systems, Institute of Automation, Chinese Academy of Sciences.
+Additionally, I'm interning with the cPlant Team (formerly known as GreenLab, a LIAMA project launched in 1998, associate team of INRIA Digiplant Project, now lead by [Prof. MengZhen Kang](https://people.ucas.ac.cn/~kangmengzhen?language=en)) at State Key Laboratory of Management and Control for Complex Systems, Institute of Automation, Chinese Academy of Sciences.

 My research interests are in **point cloud data processing**, **plant modeling** and their **applications**.